Small group course

 - 2018 fee will be $1,150 for early registration and $1,250 for regular registration.

-- 2018 schedules will be released in early to mid December.
+- 2018 schedules will be released by mid December.
 Three of the five schedules will offer more group meetings over summer.

 The Small Group Course begins in January of junior year and breaks the process down into proven, manageable, and timely assignments that build familiarity, knowledge, and confidence in students and includes: